fungjoanne/READMETemplate/README-Guide.md

 *Note: As your project evolves and grows, so must your README file.
 READMEs should be revisited regularly to ensure relevant information is captured for new users.*

 ## The Project Logo
 A project logo is optional, but helpful for users to visually identify your project.
-Many READMEs include a logo if the project already has an existing logo.
+Many READMEs include a logo, especially if the project already has an existing logo.

 ## The Project Name
 The project name should be prominent and easy for the reader to identify.
 You may want to consider adding the following to help identify the project: